The way I see it, there are two ways you need to die before you can spend eternity in Heaven with our abundantly merciful Lord.

 As a confirmed Catholic, the Holy Spirit resides in me.
 He is ready to equip me to persevere in any hardship that comes my way (He definitely did for the saints and they had to start the same as me—not a saint!)

 A personal example of this dying-to-self thing in my daily life was getting pregnant last year!
-For about a year and a half as a married couple, Caleb and I practiced NFP.
-We had some legitimate reasons for doing so, but looking back, I believe many of our reasons would not classify as serious enough to be avoiding:
+Looking back, I believe many of our reasons to wait might not classify as serious enough to be avoiding: